NASA scientists estimate Tonga blast at 10 megatons

 #NASAWorldview Image of the Week: Explosive Eruption of #HungaTonga - Hunga Ha'apai Volcano as observed on Jan.
 15, 2022 by the ABI instrument aboard the @NOAA GOES-West satellite.
 Learn more: https://t.co/1qBhuelg3J GeoColor Imagery provided by NOAA/NESDIS/STAR pic.twitter.com/yRkR0bfg9U— NASAEarthdata (@NASAEarthData) January 18, 2022

-But for all its explosive force, the eruption itself was actually relatively small, according to USGS scientist Michael Poland.
-Unlike the 1991 eruption of Mt.
-Pinatubo, which spewed ash and smoke for hours, the events at Hunga Tonga Hunga Ha'apai lasted for less than 60 minutes.
+But for all its explosive force, the eruption itself was actually relatively small, according to Poland, of the U.S. Geological Survey.
+Unlike the 1991 eruption of Mount Pinatubo, which spewed ash and smoke for hours, the events at Hunga Tonga-Hunga Ha'apai lasted less than 60 minutes.
 He does not expect that the eruption will cause any short-term changes to Earth's climate, the way other large eruptions have in the past.

 In fact, Poland says, the real mystery is how such a relatively small eruption could create such a big bang and tsunami.

-Garvin says that scientists want to follow-up with additional surveys of the area around the volcano caldera.
-Satellite imagery analysis is already underway, and may soon be followed with missions by uncrewed drones.
+Garvin says that scientists want to follow up with additional surveys of the area around the volcano's caldera.
+Satellite imagery analysis is already underway and may soon be followed with missions by drones.
 He hopes the volcano will be safe enough for researchers to visit later in the year.

 Poland says he believes researchers will learn a lot more in the days and months to come, as they conduct new surveys of the area.